- 1 Introduction

 - 2 Essential shortcuts and techniques with them

 - 4 Useful tips

-This time, I will introduce essential and useful shortcuts and tips for modelling.
+This time, I will introduce essential and useful shortcuts/tips for modelling.

-Some have been shown in the previous articles, but the others have not been introduced before.
+Some have been shown in the previous articles, but I will also introduce some new tips.
 So please make good use of them.

 It’s been used many times before so I have nothing to say more, but, just in case… In the Edit mode, with vertex, edge or face selected, press the ‘E‘ key to extrude.
 We use it as a prime function for modelling.

 Probably, this shortcut has also been introduced before.
 With a face selected, press the ‘I‘ key to create an inset of the face.
 By the way, you could do the same by adding a face with the ‘E’ key and scaling it down.
-Actually, it is the way how have I done it until now…
+Actually, the latter is the way how have I done for a long time…

 There is a useful technique when using ‘Inset’.
 When you select multiple faces, it normally insets all the faces together.
 However, by checking ‘Individual’ in the left menu (you can display it with the ‘T’ key), the ‘Inset’ function is applied to each face individually.
 Once ‘Individual’ is checked, it’s applied to all following operations.
 So, if anything goes wrong, undo with ‘Ctrl+Z’ and use the ‘Inset’ again.